dawidl022/fcc-tribute-page/README.md

 - Knowing what HTML5 semantic tags to use and when to use them.
 - How the cascading mechanism works in CSS.
 - Knowing what default CSS styles the browser had set, perhaps it's a good idea to use some basic CSS reset.
+- Getting the website to display how I want it to on mobile.
+It seems to be different than just resising the browser on desktop.